 - Shifting Away from Bikes.
 SAE decided to build a new buggy in 1973, and for the first time in over a decade, they decided to shift away from the bike design.
 They used what they learned from 1972’s build, 2024, to produce a 4-wheeled buggy in the more traditional style.
 The new buggy, named Intrepid, was entered as the B team buggy in 1972.

 - New Buggies of 1973.
 In addition to SAE’s Intrepid, several other buggies made their racing debut in 1973.
 ATO built a new buggy very similar to Golden Goose that rolled for its A team, named Gander.
 The Men’s Dorms put a new buggy together, with a frame based on their 1964 buggy and a unique front axle that was first used, in failure, in 1972, in addition to refurbishing the buggy that crashed in 1972 (though it seems that the new buggy did not get completed in time to qualify for Raceday).
 DTD began building a new buggy, codenamed “Ralph’s Wall”, but it wasn’t yet ready for primetime and waited another year before debuting on the course.
 Fringe finally retired Baby Leroy and instead rolled out their new aluminum 4-wheeler, Flying Buttress.
 Flying Buttress featured a centrally located pushbar and a calipers braking system.
 PhiKap refurbished their veteran buggy Snorpus to update it to the current technology try and add to its longevity.
-And KapSig didn’t introduce a new buggy, opting to bring back Pipe Dream III, but they did decide to rename their buggy to “I Forget” (a nod to what they knew about buggy construction at the time).
+And KapSig didn’t introduce a new buggy, but instead, based on reviews of the Buggy Books and photos from the time, they acquired DU’s Pipe Dream III and decided to rename it to “I Forget” (a nod to what they knew about buggy construction at the time).

 - First Official Exhibition.
 It seems likely that Exhibitions started some time before 1973, and we’ve certainly had evidence of a random race here or there that weren’t official (such as 1972’s Little Sisters run).
 But 1973 marks the first time we have a record of an official Exhibition Heat.
 Labeled as Heat 0 in the Tartan and the 1973 Buggy Book, the Exhibition Heat was a battle between PhiKap’s alums, in Lane 1, PiKA’s alums, in Lane 2, and KapSig’s Little Sisters, in Lane 3.
 And for the 2nd year in a row, the PhiKap alums came out on top, winning the heat in a time of 2:37.8.
 PiKA was fairly close behind, finishing in 2:43.3, while the KapSig Little Sisters finished in 5:07.5.